-The Conscious Intelligence meditation is a radically different approach to manifesting change in our lives than any other method that I know of.
+The Assume the Change meditation is a radically different approach to manifesting change in our lives than any other method that I know of.
 The manifestation teachings that are out in the world revolve primarily, and often exclusively, on teaching the practitioner that they can "get whatever they want".
-Theses false teachings play to human egoity … Continue reading Conscious Love Intelligence
+These false teachings play to human … Continue reading Conscious Love Intelligence

 Conscious Releasing is an intuitive process, not an intellectual technique.
 Just like hugging someone we trust and care for.
 Although there are some questions of Self-inquiry that can be helpful aids for Conscious Releasing to be effective, our response to those questions must be an intuitive response.
 Click here to learn more about the process … Continue reading Somatic Releasing – the natural way to release

 A natural, unforced confidence is the essential ingredient in all healthy relationships and all inner and outer achievement.
 In life few things are certain but one thing I do know for sure that you can tap into the source of natural self-confidence.
 When you do, you'll gain the ability to act and speak without knowing … Continue reading Feel the feeling of confidence